-“See you on Sunday,” says Thomas, pushing our two-man kayak into the sea – and just like that, I’m free.
-I’m free from digital screens, from a schedule, from the 21st century.
-For the next three nights I have no fixed plans, only a map and compass, a couple of cool bags stuffed with groceries, a tent and a brand-new companion, the photographer Jacob.
+Pushing our two-man kayak into the sea, Thomas waves us off with a "see you on Sunday!" - and just like that, I'm free.
+Free from digital screens, from a schedule, from the 21st century.
+For the next three nights I have no fixed plans, only a map and compass, a couple of cool bags stuffed with groceries, a tent and a brand-new companion, photographer Jacob.
 We have just two tasks for the next four days: to make it to the pick-up point 13.5 nautical miles away, and to have fun doing so.

 Jacob and I have nothing to do but paddle slowly through the Sankt Anna archipelago in the summer heat, stopping on a convenient island when we get hungry or claiming one for the night when it's time to pitch our tent on the mossy rocks.
 Thanks to Sweden's enviable Right of Public Access laws, it's legal to camp on these privately owned islands as long as we keep a polite distance away from any summer houses or jetties.